• Share on Facebook

 The Old City South Lot B, directly across the street from Covenant Health Park, will have 70 reserved ADA-accessible spaces.
 Parking is free for vehicles with valid disability license plates, placards or decals.

-All shuttle buses and public garages and lots also have free ADA-accessible spaces.
+All public garages and lots also have free ADA-accessible spaces.

 Also, the new elevators installed in 2019 at State Street Garage make it easier for anyone with mobility issues to park there and access the flat sidewalks along Central Street.